Canadian tour operator Transat names Annick Guérard as CEO

-Transat AT (TRZ.TO) on Wednesday named Annick Guérard as the Canadian tour operator's chief executive officer, replacing Jean-Marc Eustache who will retire.
+(Reuters) -Transat AT on Wednesday named Annick Guérard as the Canadian tour operator’s chief executive officer, replacing Jean-Marc Eustache who will retire.

 Guérard, who takes over effective May 27, has been the company’s chief operating officer since November 2017.